FAMILY MEDIATION LAWYER IN CHEROKEE COUNTY

 In many Georgia counties, both parties are required to attend mediation prior to any final hearing or trial if they are unable to reach a settlement agreement.

-When parties cannot reach an agreement, parties can participate in family mediation on the day they report for their 30, 60, or 120-day status conference.
-The Georgia mediation process takes 1-3 hours.
+The Georgia mediation could range anywhere from 2 hours to 12 or more, depending on the nature of the case and the issues at hand.
 In general, the process involves the mediator meeting with both parties in the same room, and having each side present their views on family issues.
+However, if the parties are uncomfortable speaking about the case in the presence of the other party, they can immediately go into two separate rooms to limit contact.
 Both parties are usually represented by their own lawyers.
 After both parties share their views, the parties will go in separate rooms; the mediator meets with both parties individually and negotiates an agreement.
 If mediation does not end in an agreement, the litigation process will continue.
 Parties are not required to enter into any agreement.
+When parties cannot reach an agreement, parties can participate in family mediation on the day they report for their 30, 60, or 120-day status conference.

 Call today for a free consultation